 The name – Bathtub Gin – portrays the bad quality of the drink that was available back then in the Country.
-That was the name giving to homemake Gin of mostly of poor quality – as many of the other alcoholic drinks at the time.
+That was the name given to homemade Gin, of mostly of poor quality – as many of the other alcoholic drinks at the time.

-Besides the homemade drinks, some people decided to open secret places not known the to vast public, that was still used to service alcohol.
-They were usually in basements and back rooms of businesses like laundry shops, groceries and cafés.
+Besides the homemade drinks, some people decided to open secret places not known to the vast public, that was used to service alcohol.
+They were usually hidden in basements and back rooms of businesses like laundry shops, groceries and cafés.

 Today, New York City is the home of countless speakeasy bars.

 Obviously, they are all legal today, but the thrill of keeping it a speakeasy remains and many people still do not know of their existence.

 Bathtub Gin in Chelsea is one of these spots!
 The décor is great with dim lights and a “vintagy” aspect to it.
 You can order small plates to share, that is a great option to taste a bit of everything you order.
 They also serve some great artisanal cheese and charcuterie.
 Last, if you have a sweet tooth, they have some dessert options, like the “toast your own s’mores”!
 Yum!